 An injured victim may also bring a claim of negligence “per se,” which holds a dog owner negligent for failing to comply with relevant law.
 For example, if a dog owner takes their dog out in public without a leash even though the county, city, or town has a leash ordinance, a dog bite injury victim may argue that the owner’s violation of the leash ordinance caused the injury.

-Is the Dog Owner Responsible for Injuries from a Dog Attack in Virginia?
+Is the Dog Owner Responsible for Injuries from a Dog Attack in Prince William County?

 In most cases, a dog owner will bear liability for injuries their dog inflicts on another person in a bite that occurs in public or while the person is lawfully on private property.
 However, depending on the circumstances of a dog bite case, other parties may have some responsibility for a dog attack.
 For example, a dog walker or sitter who fails to use reasonable care to restrain a dog may bear liability if the dog then bites or attacks someone.